Widget SDK

 Embed the script in your HTML.
 One tag, no bundler required.

-<script src="https://signalpad.app/widget.js" data-project="pk_live_YOUR_PROJECT_KEY" data-api="https://signalpad.app" ></script>
+<script src="https://signalpad.app/widget.js" data-project="your_key_here" data-api="https://signalpad.app" data-consent="required" ></script>

 | Attribute | Type | Description |